nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ### Date banner ###

-The provider **SHALL** supply all matching dates/times - for example, the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.
+The provider **MUST** supply all matching dates/times, e.g. the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.

-If no end date is supplied, the provider **SHALL** supply all data from start date onwards (including future where applicable).
+If no end date is supplied, the provider **MUST** supply all data from start date onwards (including future where applicable).

-If no start date is supplied, the provider **SHALL** supply all data until the end date.
+If no start date is supplied, the provider **MUST** supply all data until the end date.

 #### Applied date ranges ####

-Consumer systems **SHALL** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.
+Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.

 ```html
 <div>